emilkarlen/exactly/README.rst

 and that timing lines contains a time stamp of the form "NN:NN", whos exact value we are also not interested in.

-A "file transformer" is used to extract all timing lines and to replace "NN:NN" time stamps with the constant string ``TIMESTAMP``::
+A "lines transformer" is used to extract all timing lines and to replace "NN:NN" time stamps with the constant string ``TIMESTAMP``::